turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * Appreciations: make these specific!
 * How can these appreciations continue to be replicated?
-* What strengths are being discussed?
+* What strengths have you observed people using?

 Then move to **what needs improvement**: